 Document Design Decisions Thoroughly

-Keep detailed records of design decisions, code compliance assessments, and client instructions.
-If a defect claim arises years later, contemporaneous records are your best defence.
-Record why decisions were made, not just what was decided.
+Maintain detailed records of design decisions, NCC compliance checks, and client instructions.
+If a defect claim surfaces years after completion, contemporaneous documentation is your strongest defence.
+Record why decisions were made, not merely what was decided.

 5